ZoRDoK/books-test-app/README.md

 sudo docker-compose up
 ```

-Containers will start, thus docker-compose will run database generation which takes a few seconds.
+Containers will start, after that docker-compose will run database generation which takes a few seconds.
-After this linter and jest tests will be run.
+After this tests will be run.
 When tests pass, the REST API service will be established on port 3000

 You'll be able to connect to database after the service starts.
 Mysql will listen on port 13306.